epw/consensus/consensus.md

 To represent this, money in Consensus is handled abstractly.
 Prices are given as a number of Savings that have to be spent.
 Importantly, this number of Savings is supposed to be roughly the same for different characters, but the details and quality of the good or service will depend on the character’s in-fiction wealth.
 For example, "a nice meal for two" is listed as one Saving.
 The difference is, if those two work minimum wage jobs, it might be a meal at their favorite chain that includes dessert.
 If they are a movie star and an internationally-featured artist, it’s probably a custom creation by a personal chef.

 Your character has a certain number of Savings, beginning with the amount listed under their Starting Gear.
 Subtract from this when told to, usually spending or Anchor upkeep.
-The MC may also you to increase your Mage's Savings, such as when getting paid for a job, or selling something valuable.
+The MC may also tell you to increase your Mage's Savings, such as when getting paid for a job, or selling something valuable.
 A steady job can be difficult for a Mage to keep up, however, it does somewhat guarantee a supply of Savings, which can be worth it.

 Of course, your Mage can shapes Reality to their whims and can decide that money is a problem for other people, and seek to circumvent it with magic.
 If you aren’t changing a bartender’s mind to add it to their tab just this one more time, you might have the $20 you need blow in on a dust devil, or win a small lottery, or go digging for buried treasure in your backyard and, incredibly, find a chest of pirate gold.
 This does have all the usual rending dangers of repeated coincidence, of course.
 It is much more harmonious to change things up, than to keep diggings holes in your yard until the Consensus sits up and takes notice.